What is Plot … and is it the Same Thing as Story or Narrative?

 While many elements of storytelling – like dialogue – are easy to point to, plot can be trickier to pin down.

-Here are a few definitions:
+Here are a few definitions of plot:

 A plot is a sequence of events in which every cause has an effect, pulling the story towards its conclusion.